karlrees/docker_bedrockserver/README.md

 To exit, enter `Ctrl-P` followed by `Ctrl-Q`.

-## Restarting the server
+## Restarting a server

-You can stop the server in the console, or by issuing the following command (where `minecraft` is the container name):
+You can stop a server in the console, or by issuing the following command (where `minecraft` is the container name):

 ```
 docker stop minecraft